5 tips to catapult your local SEO ranking

 Posted June 3, 2019 by Lee

-If you want to rank higher in your local area for SEO, chances are that you are a service-based business or that you have a physical location where local people can come to shop with you.
+Want to rank higher in your local area?
+Learn how to catapult your websites SEO (search engine optimisation) for your service-based business and help locals find your physical location and shop with you.
 This means you don’t want people finding you from far across the world, since they might not be able to create any sales.
 So, how do you focus on people in your local area?

 Get on Google Maps